newjersey/navigator.business.nj.gov/web/roadmaps/tasks/register-consumer-affairs.md

 - Pay a fee of $110.00

 After you complete this task, you will have:
-- New Jersey Home Improvement Contractor (NJHIC) number
+- A New Jersey Home Improvement Contractor (NJHIC) number